manish4256/DRSFANet/README.md

 # Train DRSFANet color denoising network

-To train the DRSFANet color denoising network, first, download the [CBSD432 dataset](https://github.com/Magauiya/Extended_SURE/tree/master/Dataset/CBSD432) and save this dataset inside the main folder of this project.
+To train the DRSFANet color denoising network, first, download the [CBSD432 dataset](https://github.com/Magauiya/Extended_SURE/tree/master/Dataset/CBSD432) and save this dataset in the folder named data inside the main folder of this project.
 Then generate the training data using:

-python Generate_Patches_Colour.py
+python Generate_Patches_Color.py

 This will save the training patch 'img_clean_pats.npy' in the folder 'trainingPatch/'